WTCG/Front-End-CW-Win-Cheng/README.md

 The website required a few drafts to get right.
 It started off as a scrolling page which had random information.
-When the first draft was done it was quite basic, so I thought up what type of information I like in my website and it was space.
-I started to mix up the pages with scrolling and animation effects.
+Then it clicked that something intresting I wanted to do was space.

 ---------------------------
 Successful Implementations: